 Here are some of the key takeaways:

 The seismic shift to remote work overnight and shutdowns for the general populace has resulted in greater reliance on digital experiences and application performance on any device, from anywhere, at any time.
-The expansion and evolution of the landscape underlying these experiences has created, and in some cases uncovered, blind spots: those areas with enormous potential to negatively impact the experience, but which an organization has little visibility of or control over.
+The expansion and evolution of the landscape underlying these experiences has created, and in some cases uncovered, blind spots: those areas with enormous potential to negatively impact the experience, but which an organisation has little visibility of or control over.

 While the global impact of the pandemic has been felt by all, not all responses to it are the same.
 Remote workforces have grown dramatically but not equally amongst different industries.
 Not all application and deployment types weathered the spike equally well.
 And with security attacks on the rise, the types of attacks – and their targets – shifted.

 Ultimately, reducing the amount of time taken to identify the root cause of a problem and take action is the name of the game.
-But the sheer number of performance issues given the increased reliance, complexity, and variability of digital experiences, has meant organizations can be easily overwhelmed.
+But the sheer number of performance issues given the increased reliance, complexity, and variability of digital experiences, has meant organisations can be easily overwhelmed.
 The key to avoiding this is in achieving enough visibility in all relevant areas to begin identifying patterns.
 Patterns in remote worker requirements by industry, application anomalies, and cyberthreats, are all good examples.
-Context is also needed to help prioritize issues and actions based upon their level of business impact.
+Context is also needed to help prioritise issues and actions based upon their level of business impact.

-With observability across the full stack of available data and across the entire digital experience, organizations gain the ability to improve relationships with their most important stakeholders – their workforce and their customers.
+With observability across the full stack of available data and across the entire digital experience, organisations gain the ability to improve relationships with their most important stakeholders – their workforce and their customers.
 To act rather than react in the face of change.
 To emerge from this recovery stronger and thrive.